Tommos0/TEAM/RSD/FAIRforSoftware.md

 _"Beyond proper collection, annotation, and archival, data stewardship includes the notion of ‘long-term care’ of valuable digital assets, with the goal that they should be discovered and re-used for downstream investigations, either alone, or in combination with newly generated data."_

+## Why is software different from data ?

 Although orginally indented for data, most of these principles also apply to research software.
 Like open data, we feel software should be FAIR, that is _Findable, Accessible, Interoperable, and Re-usable_.
 However, software is not simply data:

 - software is dynamic instead of static